tamilsweet/Mastering-Git/README.md

 # commit any files that have already been added to the staging area
 git commit -m " "

+# Merge the staged changes with earlier commit
+git commit --amend
 ```

 Details of recent commit